JamesSkemp/words/content/posts/on-the-saying-the-customer-is-always-right.md

 +++
-title = "On the Saying "The Customer is Always Right"" summary = "Short discourse on the saying that "the customer is always right," or correct." draft = false comments = true date = "2003-05-19T01:01:00-05:00"
+title = "On the Saying \"The Customer is Always Right\"" summary = "Short discourse on the saying that \"the customer is always right,\" or correct." draft = false comments = true date = "2003-05-19T01:01:00-05:00"